How to use one WhatsApp number on two phones

 Now open WhatsApp on your primary device and tap on linked devices.

-Tap on Link a devide and scan the QR code that appeared on your second mobile device.
+Tap on Link a device and scan the QR code that appeared on your second mobile device.

 If you do not have access to your primary phone, you can use ‘link via phone number’ on your second phone.
 Add your primary number there and a unique code will appear.